Annalaura di Luggo

-Annalaura di Luggo (born 1970, Naples) is an Italian multimedia artist and filmmaker known for combining sculpture, photography, and digital media in works addressing social inclusion, environmental sustainability, and human perception.
-Her practice often centers on the symbolism of the eye and vision, using interactive installations to explore identity, diversity, and human connection.
+Annalaura di Luggo is an Italian multimedia artist, film director, and filmmaker.
+Her art usually centers around the symbolism of the eye and vision to explore identity, diversty, and human connection.

 Early life and education

-Di Luggo was born in Naples, Italy, where she continues to live and work.
+Annalaura di Luggo was born on 1970 at Naples, Italy.
 Originally trained in painting, she expanded her artistic practice to include photography and new media, developing a visual language that integrates technology with social commentary.